 Varicose veins are enlarged bulging veins that are known for their distinctive dark purple or blue color or ropy appearance under the skin.
 Some varicose veins are without color.

-The valves within healthy veins open and close to ensure that there is only blood flow in one direction.
-When these valves no longer work correctly, blood may flow backwards or accumulate in the veins.
-Varicose veins are most common in the legs and are made worse by standing for long periods of time.
-Treatment of the bulbous veins is required when the sufferer is in increased amounts of pain or an ulcer has developed.
+The valves within healthy veins open and close to ensure that that blood flows only in one direction.
+When these valves no longer work correctly, blood may flow backwards or accumulate in the veins, and the buildup of pressure causes a bulging appearance.

 - Aching legs and swollen ankles that can lead to moderate discomfort

 - Dry and itchy skin in the affected area (venous eczema)

 - Heavy-feeling legs, particularly at night or after exercise